bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Converts a date to its ISO-8601 representation.
+### Converts a date to its ISO-8601 representation

 -   Use `datetime.datetime.isoformat()` to convert the given `datetime.datetime` object to an ISO-8601 date.

 ```py
 from datetime import datetime